raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 ## Writing your program - recording data and images

-In this section we are going to start writing your experiment program, and learn how to record data using the sensors and camera!
+In this section we are going to start writing your experiment program, and learn how to record data using the sensors and camera.
 By the end of this page, you will be able to collect measurements and images to support your hypothesis - neat!

 To get started, create a file called `main.py`.
 In this file we will write all our functions to take measurements and capture images.